 We are a 100% wholegrain bakery.
-But what exactly is ‘wholegrain bread’ or ‘whole grains,’ and why are we so committed to stone-milled wholegrain flour in our bread?
+But why are we so committed to stone-milled wholegrain flour in our bread?

 Every year at harvest time at Wakelyns, Paul and Mark our farmers and food producers, do two things with the wheat grains that they harvest – it is cleaned, threshed and milled into wholegrain flour to use in the bread in our bakery, and the rest of the seeds are saved and planted for the following year’s crop.
 The ‘YQ’ and ‘Q’ at Wakelyns have now been through over eleven generations of natural field selection, each year the plants within them which are better adapted to the climate, soil and landscape here, reproducing.
 This results in our own local population, or ‘landrace’.
 Find out more about this here on the YQ and Q Population Wheats page of the Wakelyns website.